caoyunkang/caoyunkang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Greetings!
-My name is Yunkang CAO (曹云康) and I am a Ph.D. candidate at [Huazhong University of Science and Technology \(HUST\)](http://english.hust.edu.cn) under the supervision of [Prof. Weiming Shen](https://scholar.google.com.hk/citations?user=FuSHsx4AAAAJ&hl=en&oi=sra).
-I have a bachelor's degree in Mechanical Design, Manufacture & Automation from the same university.
+Hello!
+I'm Yunkang CAO (曹云康), a Ph.D. candidate at [Huazhong University of Science and Technology (HUST)](http://english.hust.edu.cn), where I'm fortunate to be working under the guidance of [Prof. Weiming Shen](https://scholar.google.com.hk/citations?user=FuSHsx4AAAAJ&hl=en&oi=sra).
+I hold a bachelor's degree in Mechanical Design, Manufacture & Automation, also from HUST.

+My academic interests revolve around **Deep Learning** and **Computer Vision**, with a specific focus on **Multi-modal Anomaly Detection**.
+Lately, my research has been centered on the application of foundational models like vision-language models in anomaly detection tasks, alongside my exploration of **Zero/Few-shot Anomaly Detection**.

-My research interests are **Deep Learning** and **Computer Vision**, with a focus on **2D and 3D Anomaly Detection**.
-I apply these techniques to **Industrial Inspection** problems and work on **Robotized Intelligent Manufacturing** to explore fast and accurate quality inspection for large-scale multi-view objects.
+I leverage these techniques to address challenges within the domain of **Industrial Inspection**, where my work is concentrated on advancing **Robotized Intelligent Manufacturing**.
+The primary goal is to develop swift and precise quality inspection solutions for large-scale multi-view objects.

-**I am looking for a visiting doctoral student position in 2023 with funding from CSC (China Scholarship Council).
-If you are interested in my research, please do not hesitate to contact me.**
+If you find my research intriguing, please don't hesitate to get in touch with me.
+I welcome any inquiries or discussions regarding my work! 😊

 # 🔥 News
+- *2023.09*: &nbsp;🎉🎉 Our paper addressed [Unsupervised Image Anomaly Detection]() is accepted by Knowledge-based Systems.
 - *2023.06*: &nbsp;🎉🎉 We won the 2nd place in [CVPR VAND Zero-shot Anomaly Detection Challenge](https://sites.google.com/view/vand-cvpr23/challenge).
-- *2023.05*: &nbsp;🎉🎉 We released [Segment Any Anomaly without Training via Hybrid Prompt Regularization](http://arxiv.org/abs/2305.10724) for zero-shot anomaly segmentation.
+- *2023.05*: &nbsp;🎉🎉 We released **Segment Any Anomaly without Training via Hybrid Prompt Regularization** [(Paper)]((http://arxiv.org/abs/2305.10724)) [(Code)](https://github.com/caoyunkang/Segment-Any-Anomaly) for zero-shot anomaly segmentation.
-- *2023.05*: &nbsp;🎉🎉 Our paper addressed high-resolution image anomaly detection [High-Resolution Image Anomaly Detection via Spatiotemporal Consistency Incorporated Knowledge Distillation]() has been accepted by IEEE CASE 2023.
+- *2023.05*: &nbsp;🎉🎉 Our paper addressed [High-Resolution Image Anomaly Detection]() has been accepted by IEEE CASE 2023.
-- *2023.04*: &nbsp;🎉🎉 We built a project addressing [zero-shot anomaly detection](https://github.com/caoyunkang/GroundedSAM-zero-shot-anomaly-detection).
 - *2023.03*: &nbsp;🎉🎉 We released [Complementary Pseudo Multimodal Feature for Point Cloud Anomaly Detection](https://arxiv.org/abs/2303.13194) for point cloud anomaly detection.
-- *2023.01*: &nbsp;🎉🎉 [Collaborative Discrepancy Optimization for Reliable Image Anomaly Localization](https://ieeexplore.ieee.org/document/10034849) is accepted by IEEE TII.
+- *2023.01*: &nbsp;🎉🎉 Our paper addressed [Unsupervised Image Anomaly Detection](https://ieeexplore.ieee.org/document/10034849) is accepted by IEEE TII.
 - *2022.09*: &nbsp;🎉🎉 One paper is accepted by Knowledge-based Systems.
 - *2022.05*: &nbsp;🎉🎉 One paper is accepted by IEEE CASE 2022.
 - *2022.05*: &nbsp;🎉🎉 We get **The Mathematical Modeling Stars Nomination** in the 18th China Post-graduate Mathematical Contest.
 - *2022.03*: &nbsp;🎉🎉 Two papers are accepted by IEEE CSCWD 2022.
-- *2022.03*: &nbsp;🎉🎉 [Informative Knowledge Distillation for image anomaly detection](https://www.sciencedirect.com/science/article/pii/S0950705122004038) is accepted by Knowledge-based System.
+- *2022.03*: &nbsp;🎉🎉 Our paper addressed [Unsupervised Image Anomaly Detection](https://www.sciencedirect.com/science/article/pii/S0950705122004038) is accepted by Knowledge-based Systems.

 # 📝 Publications